Everything you need to know about Shakespeare’s Globe

 The theatre didn’t have a roof, so how do they use lights and technology?

-As the Globe Theatre has no roof, the shows have to consider all weathers when they conjure up the overall vision and how a story will be told.
+As Shakespeare’s Globe has no roof, the shows have to consider all weathers when they conjure up the overall vision and how a story will be told.
 To ensure that the mood was created, actors would use drums to represent thunder, gunpowder and firecrackers to create crackling sounds, as well as cannonballs to make powerful sounds.
 The cacophony of sounds that came from early productions at the Globe were created through using resources around them.

 Want to find out who makes a creative team in a production today?
 Read our ultimate lowdown on who’s who in a creative team.